GMCtree/Euler/README.md

 Euler
 =====
-These are questions from www.projecteuler.net that I have completed using C, Python and Java.
+These are questions from www.projecteuler.net that I have completed using C, Python, and FORTRAN.